Reconstructing Analog Video with the Maxim Video Filter Family

 At the end of the digital reassembly process both video and the jigsaw puzzle need some "analog smoothing."
 For the jigsaw puzzle, that analog smoothing can be squinting our eyes or moving back far enough so that the lines between puzzle pieces are not objectionable.
 For digital video, this analog smoothing is accomplished by an analog lowpass filter.

-).
+Video Reconstruction ProcessAn analog video signal delivered by a camera or other capture device is digitized in an analog-to-digital converter (ADC).
+The ADC "memorizes" the value in an instant of time at each clock edge (Figure 2).
 The arrows at the upper left of Figure 2 show the clock instant that the analog signal data is stored.
 The analog signal is continuously changing, but the digital representation is sampled periodically.
 After digital processing and transmission, the digital signal is converted back to analog video by a digital-to-analog converter (DAC).
 The DAC's output is shown in the upper right portion of Figure 2, with the arrows again representing the clock.

 Figure 2.
 Conversion waveforms from analog to digital and back.

 At each clock instant the digital value is converted to an analog voltage.
 That analog voltage is then held until the next clock edge.
 The output is a series of stair steps compared to the smooth curve of the original analog signal.
 This is called a "sample and hold" or "boxcar" reconstruction.
 An analog lowpass reconstruction filter is necessary to smooth the waveform to approximate the original analog video.